ben-z/lerobot/NOTES.md

 - [so101_die_mat2](https://huggingface.co/observabot/so101_die_mat2): "Grasp the die and put it on the mat." - Added more episodes to `so101_die_mat1`, with a focus on lower gripper finger position and consistent mat placement in 3 different locations.
 - [so101_die_mat3](https://huggingface.co/observabot/so101_die_mat3): "Grasp the die and put it on the mat." - Added more episodes to `so101_die_mat2`, with a focus on larger distances between die and mat, and varying die orientations (the die slips when gripped diagonally and uncentered).
 - [so101_die_mat4](https://huggingface.co/observabot/so101_die_mat4): "Grasp the die and put it on the mat." - Extended `so101_die_mat3` with more episodes, with a focus on fault recovery (starting beside the die/somewhere else in the workspace instead of the home position).
+- [so101_cloth_folding1](https://huggingface.co/observabot/so101_cloth_folding1): "Fold the cloth." - 25 episodes of nominal folding.
+With some fault recovery (e.g. creases causing the cloth to stack on itself when folding).

 ## Teleop with [telegrip](https://github.com/DipFlip/telegrip)